Skip to content

 time_rolling(ds, window_time, wrap=True)

-This creates a rolling averaged version of the dataset or data-array in the time dimension.
-Useful for when have annual average dataset.
+This creates a rolling-averaged version of the dataset or data-array in the time dimension.
+Useful for when you have an annual average dataset.

 Parameters: